HaoKang-Timmy/finetune/README.md

 ![image-20211206012154928](./pic/image-20211206012154928.png)

-Top1 accuracy,loss of different trasfer learning methods.
-TinyTL-L and TinyTL-L+B has similar results with Finetune Full layers.
+Top1 accuracy, loss of different transfer learning methods.
+TinyTL-L and TinyTL-L+B have similar results with Finetune Full layers.

 ## 3 Conclusion

-TinyTL is a sufficient way of fine-tune with a little sacrifice.
-It provides an idea that freeze most parameters to save activation memory and using downsample techniques to save training memory.
-Also, adding residual block is a way of providing new backbone of model, which supports for its accuracy.
+TinyTL is a sufficient way of fine-tuning with a little sacrifice.
+It provides an idea that freezes most parameters to save activation memory and uses downsample techniques to save training memory.
+Also, adding residual block is a way of providing a new backbone of the model, which supports its accuracy.

 # Gradient Checkpoint

 ## 1 Setup

-I use two pytorch mechanisms to implement gradient checkpoint.
-The first one is provided by official pytorchhttps://pytorch.org/docs/stable/checkpoint.html.
-And second way is to use `torch.autograd.Function` .
+I use two PyTorch mechanisms to implement gradient checkpoint.
+The first one is provided by the official pytorchhttps://pytorch.org/docs/stable/checkpoint.html.
+And the second way is to use a `torch.autograd.Function` .
 As for this gradient checkpoint, it is analyzed in this paper https://arxiv.org/abs/1604.06174.

 ## 2 Code and Usage